 \section{Apparent Conflicts with Our Concept of Laws of Nature}

-In the previous section we have provided positive arguments for the fundamental nomic status of PH.
-In this section, we discuss three apparent conflicts between that and our concept of laws of nature.
-These may explain some people's hesitation for accepting PH but denying its fundamental nomic status.
-However, as I argue, these conflicts are merely apparent if we adopt the Mentaculus framework, and at any rate they become even less worrisome in the Wentaculus framework.
+In the previous section, I have provided positive arguments for the fundamental, nomic status of PH.
+In this section, I discuss three apparent conflicts between these arguments and the ordinary conceptions of laws of nature.
+These apparent conflicts may explain some people's hesitation in accepting the fundamental, nomic status of PH.
+However, as I argue, these conflicts are merely apparent if we adopt the Mentaculus framework, and at any rate, they become even less worrisome in the Wentaculus framework.